Zhongping-Zhang/Movie-CLIP/README.md

 # Movie Genre Classification by Language Augmentation and Shot Sampling
 **Movie-CLIP** is a video-based movie genre classification model.
-This repository contains the PyTorch implementation fo our [paper](https://arxiv.org/abs/2203.13281).
+This repository contains the PyTorch implementation for our [paper](https://arxiv.org/abs/2203.13281).
 If you find this code useful in your research, please consider citing:

     @InProceedings{zhangMovie2024,